Computed Tomography - CT

 Preventative Medical Screenings

-CT Screening – Lung: Formal academic studies have documented potential value in detecting lung cancer at earlier stages, when the cancer can still be surgically removed.
+CT Screening - Lung: Formal academic studies have documented potential value in detecting lung cancer at earlier stages, when the cancer can still be surgically removed.
+We also offer CT Calcium Scoring which measures the amount of calcified plaque in the arteries of the heart.

 Griffin Imaging tailors CT examinations by utilizing hardware and software that is provided by the CT vendor to minimize exposure to patients.
 Our current CT scanner adjusts exposure levels during the scan within the limits of the protocols.